 Rule #9 Only Two Reasons for not drinking

 There are only two reasons that are acceptable for not drinking.
-One is for religious reasons and the other is for medical reasons.
-Any other reason will be frowned upon so if you really do not feel like drinking, say you are taking medication.
+One is for religious reasons, and the other is for medical reasons.
+Any other reason will be frowned upon, so if you do not feel like drinking, say you are taking medication.

 Korean Drinking Games

 Korean drinking games are a part of Korean drinking culture.
-When drinking in Korea, you will most likely play a Korean drinking game.
-While there are too many to list we will focus on the three main ones so you are not lost when it happens.
+You will most likely play a Korean drinking game when drinking in Korea.
+While there are too many to list, we will focus on the three main ones, so you are not lost when it happens.

 Bottle Cap Game/Up-Down

-Take a soju cap and put a tissue in it to hide the hidden number inside.
+Take a soju cap and put a tissue in it to hide the hidden number.
 Twist the loose part until it is straight.
 Make sure you don’t tear off the loose part.
 Then take turns flicking the loose part with your finger.
 The person who flicks it off does not have to drink.
 Rather the person to the left and right of you will have to drink.
-The two losers will then play rock, scissor, paper and the winner will get to see the hidden number inside the cap.
+The two losers will then play rock, scissors, and paper, and the winner will get to see the hidden number inside the cap.
 Then the other will go around trying to guess the number.
-The person who knows the number will say up or down based on the number said.
-The point is to not get the number.
-If you get the number you will have to drink.
+The person who knows the number will say up or down based on the number.
+The point is not to get the number.
+If you get the number, you will have to drink.

 Baskin Robbins 31

 This is one of the quickest and simplest Korean drinking games you will play.
-A player will say a number from 1-3.
+A player will say a number from 1 to 3.
 Then the next player will add either 1, 2, or 3 to the number said.
 This goes on until a person is forced to say 31.
 That person has to take a shot.

-For this game, you will need a beer glass and a soju shot glass.
+You will need a beer glass and a soju shot glass for this game.
 Fill the glass with beer.
-Then put the soju glass in the beer glass so that the soju glass is floating.
+Then put the soju glass in the beer glass so that the soju glass floats.
 Players will take turns pouring soju into the soju glass.
 Players can put as little or as much soju as they want.
-Whoever makes the small glass sink, drinks the whole glass.
+Whoever makes the small glass sink drinks the whole glass.
 One of the most dangerous games as it requires one person to take a full So-Mak (Soju+Beer) shot.

-When you walk the streets of Gangnam, Hongdae, Itaewon, etc, you will see both young and old walking the streets drunk out of their minds.
-Sunday mornings it is not unusual to see pigeons eating vomit left by people who over drank.
-There might even be a number of people passed out on the street!
-Hangovers in Korea are so bad that there is even a site called “Black Out Korea”.
-This is where ex-pats in Korea posted pictures of Koreans passed out drunk all across Korea.
+When you walk the streets of Gangnam, Hongdae, Itaewon, etc., you will see both young and old walking the streets drunk.
+Sunday mornings, it is not unusual to see pigeons eating vomit left by people who over drank.
+There might even be several people passed out on the street!
+Hangovers in Korea are so bad that there is even a site called “Black Out Korea.”
+This is where ex-pats in Korea posted pictures of Koreans drunk all across Korea.

-This has also resulted in Korea having some of the best hangover drinks and foods in the world.
+This has also resulted in Korea having some of the world’s best hangover drinks and foods.
 You can consume these hangover drinks before, during, or after drinking.
 There are also a variety of hangover foods to eat after a night of heavy drinking.
 Therefore, if you are planning to get wasted in Korea, know that there are many solutions for your eventual hangover.
-Hope this article was helpful and remember, drink responsibly….stay thirsty my friends.
+We hope this article was helpful, and remember, drink responsibly….stay thirsty, my friends.